LijieLiuu/intern/Backtrack/README.md

 Backtrack (by nature, it’s actually DFS)
 1. Initialize a global list/dict to store final answer(s)
-2. Design a recursive function that tries the following step a.Continuously recurse until it find an answer or failed a check b.Whenever it hits the end condition, it will go back to the previous recursion level to search for the next available option
+2. Design a **recursive function** that tries the following step
+    a.
+Continuously recurse until it find an answer or failed a check b.Whenever it hits the end condition, it will go back to the previous recursion level to search for the next available option
 3. Return the final global list/dict